Contact Us

 What type of concrete do I need?

-Premixed concrete is supplied in standard strength grades of 20mpa, 25mpa, 32mpa, 40mpa and 50mpa.
+Premixed concrete is supplied in standard strength grades of 20MPA, 25MPA, 32MPA, 40MPA and 50MPA.
 For most domestic projects, including floor slabs, paths and sheds, concrete having a strength grade of 20 is the minimum that should be used.
-25mpa is preferable for driveways, heavily trafficked paths and patios.
-32mpa is traditionally used on applications where more strength is required like suspended slabs and large carparks.
-40mpa and 50mpa are generally used in the construction of high rise buildings.
+25MPA is preferable for driveways, heavily trafficked paths and patios.
+32MPA is traditionally used on applications where more strength is required like suspended slabs and large carparks.
+40MPA and 50MPA are generally used in the construction of high rise buildings.

-If you’re unsure our industry experienced staff will be able to point you in the right direction and let you know what type of concrete mix will best suit your application.
+If you’re unsure, our industry-experienced staff will be able to point you in the right direction and let you know what type of concrete mix will best suit your application.

-I have never ordered concrete before can you explain to me what happens?
 You place the concrete order with Concrete Booking Agency, we then source the concrete for you from one of our suppliers.
 Once we have ordered your concrete we call you back and confirm the order.
 At this point we require your email address and credit card details for payment.
-Upon payment in full an invoice is emailed and then we confirm your concrete order.

-How much notice do I need to give when ordering concrete?
-In most cases 1 to 2 days notice is fine, but it in not uncommon for us to be able to arrange concrete deliveries on the same day.
+In most cases 1 to 2 days notice is fine, but it is not uncommon for us to be able to arrange concrete deliveries on the same day.

 Do you supply concrete on Sundays?